Oxshott: Notable residents

-A number of professional footballers settled at the start of the 21st century in Oxshott, because of the proximity of the Chelsea Football Club training grounds at Stoke D'Abernon.

 Demography and housing

 The average level of accommodation in the region composed of detached houses was 28%, the average that was apartments was 22.6%.

 The proportion of households in the settlement who owned their home outright compares to the regional average of 35.1%.
 The proportion who owned their home with a loan compares to the regional average of 32.5%.
 The remaining % is made up of rented dwellings (plus a negligible % of households living rent-free).